ravichas/TidyingData/TidyingData-R-RStudio-Intro.md

 detach(dataframe)
 ```

+### Hands-on Exercise

+The datset that we will be using was obtained from National Electronic Injury Surveillance System (NEISS).
+Here is a short description of the data file from the NEISS.

+*"Each record (case) is separated by a carriage return/line feed, and the fields (parameters and narrative) are separated by a tab character, which you can specify as the delimiter when importing into a spreadsheet or database."*

+Read the data file, **nss15.tsv** file from the sub-folder/directory, **Data**.

+Hint: Use the File --&gt; Import --&gt; Data DataSet option to read the file.
+To remind the data is in a tab-separated format.

+Hint: Watch out for the Data Type choices that are suggested to you and choose the appropriate ones

 In the tidyverse the commonly returning objects are not data.frame but tibbles.
 So, let us introduce tibble in the next section

 Tibble